A Phase II Clinical Trial of PM01183 in BRCA 1/2-Associated or Unselected Metastatic Breast Cancer

 - Patients of child-bearing potential must agree to use a medically approved contraception method until at least six weeks after the last study drug administration.

-Known deleterious germline mutation of BRCA1/2 (hereditary breast cancer).
+- Known deleterious germline mutation of BRCA1/2 (Patients in Cohorts A and A1)

 Exclusion Criteria: